You can log in to NERSC systems using SSH (Secure Shell) with the following command from any UNIX, Linux, FreeBSD, etc. command shell or terminal:

 There are several SSH-capable clients available for Windows, Mac, and UNIX/Linux machines.
 NERSC does not support or recommend any particular client.

-The login nodes are situated behind a load balancer, so you may reach a different login node on different days.
-If you make use of a tool like screen or tmux, make sure to take note of which login node you started it on.
+The login nodes are situated behind a load balancer, so you may be connected to different login nodes at different times.
+If you make use of a tool like screen or tmux, note which login node your sessions are on, and after initially logging on to Cori you can ssh to a specific login node.

-Denovo is the name of the system available exclusively to JGI users on the NERSC Mendel cluster.
+The Denovo system is exclusively available to JGI users.
 It is scheduled for retirement in July 2019.

-Although we provide documentation on usage of Denovo we highly recommend that most of your work be done on Cori genepool (the QOS dedicated for JGI workloads).
+Although we provide documentation on usage of Denovo we highly recommend that most of your work be done on Cori genepool (the QOS dedicated for JGI workloads) or Cori ExVivo.